High-dimensional variable clustering based on maxima of a weakly dependent random process: Real-data applications

-{The dataset used to evaluate our method comprises $916$ hours of continuous scalp EEG data sampled at a rate of $256$ Hz.
-This dataset was recorded from a total of $23$ pediatric patients at Children's Hospital Boston, see, e.g., \cite{shoeb2009application}.
+The dataset used to evaluate our method comprises of $916$ hours of continuous scalp EEG data sampled at a rate of $256$ Hz.
+This dataset were recorded from a total of $23$ pediatric patients at Children's Hospital Boston, see, e.g., \cite{shoeb2009application}.
 We focus the analysis on the Patient number $5$ which is the first patient where $40$ hours of continuous scalp EEG were sampled without interruption.
-Throughout the recordings, the patient experienced a total of $5$ events that were professionally identified as clinical seizures by experts.
-The pediatric EEG data used in this paper is contained within the CHB-MIT database, which can be downloaded from: \href{https://physionet.org/content/chbmit/1.0.0/}{https://physionet.org/content/chbmit/1.0.0/}.}
+Throughout the recordings, the patient experienced a total of five events that were identified as clinical seizures by medical professionals.
+The pediatric EEG data used in this paper is contained within the CHB-MIT database, which can be downloaded from: \href{https://physionet.org/content/chbmit/1.0.0/}{https://physionet.org/content/chbmit/1.0.0/}.

-{For each non-seizures and seizures events, we follow the same specific processing pipeline.
-First, we calculate the block maxima, then calibrate the threshold using the $\SECO$ metric, as suggested in Section \ref{subsec:data_driv} and supported by the numerical results in \ref{sec:numerical_examples}.
-Finally, we perform the clustering task (see Algorithm \ref{alg:rec_pratic}) using this adjusted threshold.}
+For each non-seizure and seizure events, we follow the same specific processing pipeline.
+First, we calculate the block maxima, then calibrate the threshold using the $\SECO$ metric, as is suggested in Section \ref{subsec:data_driv}.
+Finally, we perform the clustering task (see Algorithm \ref{alg:rec_pratic}) using this adjusted threshold.

-{In the case of non-seizures records, we compute the block maxima using a duration of $4$ minutes.
+In the case of non-seizure records, we compute the block maxima using a block duration of $4$ minutes.
 Figure \ref{fig:subim1} illustrates the relationship between the $\SECO$ and the threshold $\tau$.
 Two notable local minima are observed at $\tau = 0.24$ and $\tau = 0.4$.
-We execute the algorithm for both values and present the results for $\tau = 0.4$ as the results are more suited to AI-block models.
+We execute the algorithm for both values and present the results for $\tau = 0.4$ since these results are better suited to AI-block models.
 Indeed, we obtain three clusters that demonstrate extreme dependence within the clusters while displaying weak extreme dependence in the block's off-diagonal (refer to Figure \ref{fig:subim2}).
-The spatial organisation of channel clusters is depicted in Figure \ref{fig:subim3}.}
+The spatial organisation of channel clusters is depicted in Figure \ref{fig:subim3}.